ktechhydle/mprun_repo/README.md

-# Introducing MPRUN, the ultimate snowboard and ski competition run planning software.
+# Introducing MPRUN - the ultimate competition run planning software for on snow athletes
 With MPRUN, you can set up custom courses matching the competition environment, and print out these setups to achieve the best competition performance and communication between coaches and athletes[^1]

 > [!NOTE]
-> ## Building from Source
+> ### Building from Source
 > 1. Clone the git with `https://github.com/ktechhydle/mprun_repo.git`.
 > 2. Install the project requirements with `pip install -r requirements.txt`.
 > 3. Run `main.py`, and see the full app.
-> 4. MPRUN is licensed under the GNU General Public Licence v3.0. [***If you are not familiar with this license, read it.***](license.txt)
+> 4. MPRUN is licensed under the GNU General Public Licence v3.0. [***If you are not familiar with this license, read it***](license.txt).

 ## How It Works...
 ### 1. Set up the course: